 Learn how to add to the addon catalog.

-To dive deeper we recommend Storybook's creating an addon tutorial.
-It’s an excellent walkthrough that covers the same ground as the above introduction, but goes further and leads you through the full process of creating a realistic addon.
+To dive deeper, we recommend Storybook's creating an addon tutorial.
+It’s an excellent walkthrough covering the same ground as the above introduction but goes further and leads you through the entire process of creating a realistic addon.